jaydeepgodhani/portfolio-react/public/posts/how-about-second-title.md

 # My Blog Post 002

-This is a paragraph with some inline code: `console.log('Hello World');` how does it look ?
-I dont'know.
-This is a paragraph with some inline code: `console.log('Hello World');` how does it look ?
-I dont'know.
+This is a paragraph with some inline code: `console.log('Hello World');`Inline code should display as expected in-line not in the new line.
+The content in this paragraph is to be long enough to span lines in multiple rows in the page so that it would look nice as a lenghty paragrapgh.

 Here's another paragraph 002.